scitran/client/Search-examples.md

     % The value can be 'projects','sessions','acquisitions','files','collections', or 'analyses' srch.path = 'files';

 Additional fields define the conditions of the search.
 Suppose that you want files that are within a collection whose label matches 'GearTest'.
-Then you add this
+Then you add this term to the Matlab srch structure.

     srch.collection.match.label = 'GearTest';